Charles Louis d'Albert, 5th Duke of Luynes: Early life

 Luynes was born on 24 April 1717 in Paris at the Hôtel de Luynes on the rue Saint Dominique.
 He was the only child of Charles Philippe d'Albert de Luynes and his wife Louise Léontine de Bourbon, he was styled the duc de Chevreuse while his father was alive.
 Charles Louis was the titular Duke of Montfort.
 Through his mother, a granddaughter of Louis Henri de Bourbon who was an illegitimate son of the Count of Soissons, Charles Louis was also the claimant to the Principality of Neuchâtel in modern-day Switzerland.

-His parents were great friends of Queen Marie Leszczyńska, consort of Louis XV of France.
+His parents were great friends of Queen Marie Leszczyńska, consort of King Louis XV.
 At his father's death in 1758, he succeeded to the title of Duke of Luynes.

 Career

 He took part in the war in 1733 in the War of the Polish Succession.
 He also took part in campaigns in 1735 and 1745, the latter in the War of the Austrian Succession, and was injured in combat at Sahay at the head of the Dragoons.
 He participated in the attack of Prague in 1742, and also assisted in various sieges and battles of the era.

 In 1754, he was created a Colonel General of the Dragoons.
 From 1757 to 1771, he was the Gouverneur de Paris (Military governor of Paris), an ancient and prestigious rank representing the king in the capital.
 He also was created a Knight of the Order of the Holy Spirit at Versailles on 2 February 1759.